 Investment Properties Reserve Requirements

 Another hedge designed to protect the borrower is the reserve requirements.
-In order to qualify for a loan on any rental property, the borrower must show that they have an amount equal to 6 months of the proposed mortgage payment.
-The mortgage payment must include property insurance and property taxes as well.
-The reserve requirements must be document for every home or property that the borrower intends to finance.
-For borrowers who are buying a property, the reserve requirements are separate from the down payment requirements.
+In order to qualify for a loan on any rental property, the borrower must show that they have an aggregate of the outstanding balance on the other financed properties.
+The percentage changes depending on how many financed properties you have.
+The reserve requirements are separate from the down payment requirements.

 We make every effort to explain loan scenarios to potential loan investors and provide them will all the information they need in order to make the best decision for their needs.
 We take pride in our experience with investment loans and we want to make sure you have a successful journey as a landlord.